jooyeriel/jooyeriel.github.io/_pages/Service.md

 <br/>

-* Reviewer for Journal of Management Information Systems
+* Reviewer for 2025 International Conference on Information Systems
+* On-site Volunteer for 2024 International Conference on Information Systems
-* Graduate Assistant for the International Conference on Information Systems (ICIS) Doctoral Consortium
+* Format-Reviewer Volunteer for 2023 International Conference on Information Systems